 The Los Angeles Community College District conducts an election annually whereby each student in the District has an opportunity to be involved in the process of selecting a student representative to the Los Angeles Community College District Board of Trustees.

-The process contained in Regulation E-78 provides for a thorough evaluation of the candidates qualifications and insures an equal opportunity for any individual from any District college to seek the position of student representative to the Los Angeles Community College District Board of Trustees.
+The process contained in Board Rule 21001 provides for a thorough evaluation of the candidates qualifications and insures an equal opportunity for any individual from any District college seek the position of student representative to the Los Angeles Community College District Board of Trustees.

-In accordance with existing law, candidates for Student Trustee must:
+In accordance with the existing Board Rule 21001, candidates for Student Trustee must: